DmitriyKoshelev/zara-e2e-pw/README.md

-                                          This project is the result of my knowledge and skills that I acquired in the courses on automation testing from (sampai DOJO)💹
+End-to-end UI automation tests for the ZARA online store using Playwright and TypeScript.
+This project follows the Page Object Model to keep test logic clean, reusable, and maintainable.